nursyana/OS-Project/README.md

   ![image](https://user-images.githubusercontent.com/106062805/174463722-ddcea9a1-12e8-458b-9848-16ed515ecc61.png)

-Let's think of the way this running on the browser.
-So we need Apache as the web server to work with.
+Most websites are not going to be running on a command prompt or terminal.
+So, let's think of the means for these running on the browser.
+Here, we choose to have Apache as the web server to work with.

  ### Apache

 //create containers
 ![image](https://user-images.githubusercontent.com/106062805/174464047-a9554fa3-4e05-41f8-9b16-cc30095c11af.png)